-168 Id. at 574 (emphasis added).
+^{219.
+517} U.S. at 574 (emphasis added).

-169 Courts have clearly demonstrated their awareness of the economic theory of punitive damages specifically with respect to the need to increase punitive damages to compensate for a low probability of detection and liability.
+^{220.} Courts have clearly demonstrated their awareness of the economic theory of punitive damages-specifically with respect to the need to increase punitive damages to compensate for a low probability of detection and liability.
 See Exxon Shipping Co. v.
-Baker, 554 U.S. 471, 494 (2008) ("Regardless of culpability, however, heavier punitive awards have been thought to be justifiable when wrongdoing is hard to detect (increasing chances of getting away with it)."); BMW of North America, Inc. v.
+Baker, 554 U.S. 471, 494 (2008) ("Regardless of culpability, however, heavier punitive awards have been thought to be justifiable when wrongdoing is hard to detect (increasing chances of getting away with it)."); BMW of N. Am., Inc. v.
 Gore, 517 U.S. 559, 582 (1996) ("A higher ratio may also be justified in cases in which the injury is hard to detect.").
-However, despite calls from respected scholars such as Polinsky & Shavell, supra note 21, at 957-58, courts have declined to bring judicial practice in line with economic theory.
+Despite calls from respected scholars, however, such as Polinsky & Shavell, supra note 23, at 957-58, courts have declined to bring judicial practice in line with economic theory.
 See Exxon Shipping, 554 U.S. at 495-96 (reviewing various approaches to addressing punitive damages with no mention of employing economic theory).